“And yet again we have come full circle.

 I am your Greek-Canadian kid raised Christian-Orthodox

 Typically, I went to church every Sunday like most good pupils of the faith would.
-And just like most children, I was dragged along for my faith by my grandparents– less so much my actual parents.
+And just like most children, I was dragged along for my faith by my grandparents– less so much by my actual parents.
 As I slowly began to discover my own power to make choices for myself, I found myself falling out of my own religion.
 This of course took some time, but I just wasn’t satisfied with the answers to my questions of faith.

 -- Shut up and don't ask questions [insert Greek accent].